 Achievements have a point value associated with them.
 The player's score must be a multiple of 5 and a game can never have a total of more than 1000 points for all of its achievements (although it can have less).
 In addition, no single achievement can have more than 200 points.

 Players can gain levels on their Game Profile when they earn achievements in Play Games enabled games.
 For every point associated with an achievement, the player gains 100 experience points (XP) when they earn that achievement.
 In other words:

 XP for an achievement = 100 * (point value for the achievement)

 Play Games services keeps track of the XP earned by each player and sends out a notification to the Google Play Games app when the player has earned enough points to 'level up'.
 Players can view their level and XP history from their Profile page in the Google Play Games app.

 A game must have at least five achievements before it can be published.
 You can test with fewer than five achievements, but you need at least five achievements created before you publish your game.

 Icons should be created as 512 x 512 PNG or JPG files.
 You only need to provide us with the icon for the unlocked achievement.
 We will generate a grayscale version for the revealed icon automatically.
 For that reason, we recommend your achievement icons include colorful elements, so your users can easily distinguish between revealed and unlocked achievements.

-When an achievement icon is displayed in an Android toast or in an iOS achievement controller, the icon is overlaid with a circle and its outer corners are hidden.
+When an achievement icon is displayed in an Android toast, the icon is overlaid with a circle and its outer corners are hidden.
 Make sure that your icon still looks good under these circumstances.